Rudolf Walden

-Karl Rudolf Walden (1 December 1878 in Helsinki – 25 October 1946) was a Finnish industrialist and a military leader.
+Karl Rudolf Walden (1 December 1878 in Helsinki – 25 October 1946) was a Finnish industrialist and military leader.
+He served as Minister of War from 1918 to 1919 and Minister of Defence from 1940 to 1944.

 Education

 Walden received his military education at the Hamina Cadet School and graduated in 1900.
 He was dismissed from service in 1902, in connection with conscription strikes.

 Finnish civil war

 From 20 February 1918 till 5 March 1918, Walden was chief of Vaasa military district.
 From then until 6 May 1918, he was chief of headquarters of the rear.
 He then became chief of security of the occupied areas until 22 May 1918.
 On 28 November 1918, Walden became minister of war and held this position until 15 August 1919.
 Walden was then promoted to commander in chief of the Finnish army and the Civil Guard (27 November 1918 - 30 December 1918).
 Walden and general of the White army Carl Gustaf Emil Mannerheim developed a close working relationship that continued throughout the inter war period (head of Finnish Red Cross in the 20th century) and during the Winter War and Continuation War.